-During the 2020 AFL home and away season Steele ranked second in the AFL for tackles, equal sixth for score assists, equal seventh for clearances, eighth for contested possessions, and 15th for disposals.
+During the 2020 AFL home and away season Steele ranked second in the AFL for total tackles, equal fifth for clearances, equal sixth for score assists, eighth for contested possessions, and 15th for disposals.
 Steele averaged 122.5 supercoach points per game, ranked third in the AFL behind ruckman Max Gawn (139.9 points per game) and midfielder Lachie Neale (134.4).

-Steele was one of four players to finish in the top five of the Brownlow Medal, Most Valuable Player Award and the Coaches Association Player of the Year Award along with Lachie Neale, Travis Boak and Christian Petracca which highlights how influential Steele was during 2020.
-Steele finished fifth in the AFL Most Valuable Player Award behind fellow midfielders Lachie Neale, Travis Boak, Christian Petracca and key forward Tom Hawkins.
-Steele polled 72 votes to finish fourth in the AFL Coaches Association Player of the Year Award behind Lachie Neale (93), Christian Petracca (78) and Travis Boak (77), with Collingwood midfielder Taylor Adams (60) finishing fifth.
+Steele was one of four players to finish in the top five of the Brownlow Medal, AFL Players’ Association Most Valuable Player Award and the Coaches Association Champion Player of the Year Award along with Lachie Neale, Travis Boak and Christian Petracca which highlights how influential Steele was during 2020.
+Steele finished fifth in the AFL Players’ Association Most Valuable Player Award behind fellow midfielders Lachie Neale, Travis Boak, Christian Petracca and key forward Tom Hawkins.
+Steele polled 72 votes to finish fourth in the AFL Coaches Association Champion Player of the Year Award behind Lachie Neale (93), Christian Petracca (78) and Travis Boak (77), with Collingwood midfielder Taylor Adams (60) finishing fifth.

 2021 and beyond with St Kilda